ruotianluo/ruotianluo.github.io/_posts/2017-01-20-rl-image-captioning.markdown

 I have been a while not reading pure image captioning paper.
 One day I checked the coco leaderboard, and found the first two are both quite recent result.
 So I checked their paper, and found that they are both using policy gradient.
 Intersting.

-So some basic background for image captioning: the standard way to train a image caption is to minimize
+So some basic background for image captioning: the standard way to train a image caption is to maximize
 $$P(w_{1:T}| I)$$.
 Using chain rule and take log, you can basically train the model by minimizing the cross entropy loss of each word.